Cybertech Europe 2026-IT Industry Official Media Partner

 “We have done absolutely everything we can to find a solution,” says CEO Johan Persson.

-Unfortunately, the business idea proved unsustainable.
-In early 2023, the platform was relaunched under the new brand Stryda.
-The main difference was that users no longer competed for real money, but rather for glory or prizes inside the games.
+Unfortunately, the business idea turned out to be unsustainable.
+In early 2023, the platform was relaunched under the new brand.
+Struggle.
+The biggest difference was that users were no longer competing for real money but rather glory or prizes inside the games.

 Now, barely a year later, Struggle its end.
-The owners have made the decision to declare the company bankrupt, and this is confirmed by CEO Johan Persson.
+The owners have made the decision to put the company into liquidation. bankruptcy, and this is confirmed by CEO Johan Persson.

 “It is of course difficult.
 We had to face reality; the market is not there in the same way, and investor risk appetite is at record lows.
 We have done everything we can to find a solution, but now the board saw that there was no way to create more shareholder value by continuing to invest, so they decided to pull the plug,” he says.